Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmode.md

 ### Setup

-1. Ensure your project has the following folders and files from the global folder structure.
+1. Ensure your project has the following folders and current file versions from the global folder structure.
-2. Copy and update the init paths to your project in `batchMode.sas`.
-The template file can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode\batchMode.sas`.
 - \Programs
+  - \Macros
+    - batch.sas
   - \Batch
     - \Batch Mode
         - batchMode.sas